 5. Loss assessment coverage.

 We touched on this briefly before, but let’s just recap quickly.
-The HOA’s policy will typically cover…
+The COA’s policy will typically cover…

 - The building’s exterior

 - The common areas (ex.
 The lobby, pool, gym, elevators)